plone/plone.recipe.zope2instance/README.txt

   Set the size of the ZEO client cache.
 Defaults to '30MB'.

 zeo-storage
-  Set the name of the ZEO storage.
+  Set the storage number of the ZEO storage.
 Defaults to '1'.

 zodb-cache-size
   Set the ZODB cache size, i.e. the number of objects which the ZODB cache